 Zoom lens are used for instances where you want to fill the frame with a subject that is far in distance and you wish it to appear much closer.
 Good examples would be sports or animal photography where you cannot be physically close to the subject.
 Or maybe it is possible but you’d rather not disturb the subject, choosing instead to photograph it naturally.
 This is particularly useful for street photography where you don’t want the person to know they are being photographed until after the shot is taken.

 Wide angle lenses verses telephoto zooms

 For example, I live in a coastal town where I photograph boats anchored out at sea with islands in the background.
-If I use a wide angle landscape lens, the islands in the background seem much smaller and insignificant than when I use my telephoto lens.
+If I use a wide angle landscape lens, the islands in the background seem much smaller and insignificant than when I use my telephoto zoom lens.
 For these types of shots I prefer to see layers.
-Hence, I’ll use my telephoto zoom.
+Hence, I’ll use my telephoto zoom lens.

 All lenses require different techniques for photographers to grasp.
 Just because you know how to use one lens doesn’t mean you can use the same technique on the next.
 As strange as it sounds, telephoto and macro lenses have a lot in common.
 Personally I treat them much the same way.

 - The closer you are to the subject, the higher you need to increase your camera aperture setting.
 This is especially true for instances where you zoom the lens out to its longest focal length and fill the frame with subjects that are not flat.For example, when I am at the zoo photographing animals with long noses or beaks and I zoom the lens out to its longest focal length, I set my camera aperture to f/8.
 This ensures the nearest facial part and the eyes are both in focus.

 - The less you fill the frame with the main subject, the lower you can set your aperture f-number.
 For example if the subject takes up only half of the scene when looking through your rear vision, then setting the lowest f-number possible will result in an object that is fully in focus (depending on other factors of course).